Sequoia National Park: First-Timer’s Guide to an Epic Trip

 Crescent Meadow and Tharp’s Log

-Crescent Meadow, known as the “Gem of the Sierra,” is a lush, picturesque spot bordered by sequoias.
-The trail around the meadow is an easy walk and leads to Tharp’s Log, a historic cabin built inside a fallen sequoia.
-This short hike combines natural beauty with a touch of history.
+Known as the “Gem of the Sierra,” Crescent Meadow is a lush, peaceful spot framed by giant sequoias.
+The easy loop around the meadow leads you to Tharp’s Log, a cozy historic cabin built right inside a fallen sequoia.
+It’s a sweet mix of natural beauty and a little slice of history.

 Eagle View via High Sierra Trail